 As far as I can discover from interviews with intellectuals and from reading books, there are 21 reasons many smart people find God unconvincing.

-Here are the 21 reasons, bolded and explained:
+Here are the 21 reasons explained:

 God as an old white man in the sky is unconvincing

 Depictions of God as a humanoid (this is called ‘anthropo-morphism’ = in human form) have been considered incredible since ancient times.
 Rendering God as a male humanoid is not credible to skeptics.
 Does this male God have genitals, a deep voice, facial hair?
 Also, it’s curious that God usually resembles whoever it is that’s depicting God—and that’s men!
 Men made God in their own image and likeness.

 God as immaterial and yet with biological functions is unconvincing

 It’s self-contradictory to say God is ‘immaterial’ and in the same breath say God sees, hears, speaks, and feels—all of which are functions of biological, material organisms.
 What does God ‘see’ with if not a material eye?
 ‘Hear’ with if not a material ear?
 ‘Speak’ with without a material mouth?
 These descriptions of God are self-contradictory and nonsensical.